psychemedia/storytelling-notes/gwion-bach.md

 By one brief hour thy loss or gain:
 ‘Thy weir tonight has borne a treasure,
 Will more than pay thee years of pain.
-St. Cynllo’s aid will not be vain :
+St. Cynllo’s aid will not be vain:
-Smooth thy bent brow, and cease to mourn ;
+Smooth thy bent brow, and cease to mourn;
 Thy weir will never bear again
 Such wealth as it tonight has borne.